TomCallegari/UofT---SCS---Data-Anaytics-Bootcamp/Homework 6 - WeatherPy/Markdown/WeatherPy_combined.md

 <h1><center> WeatherPy - Homework 6 - API</center></h1>

-#### 3 Observed Trends
+#### 3 Observations

 * Latitude affects temperature: It is common sense that as you get closer to the equator the temperature will rise.
 This is clearly shown in the Latitude vs. Temperature graph with the curvlinear relationship demonstrating the change in temperature for cities with high and low latitudes.

 * It appears that Latitude and Cloudiness are independent of each other.
 There is no discernable relationship between Latitude and Cloudiness shown in Plot 3, with cities of varying Latitude showing varying values of Cloudiness.

-* Most of the randomly selected 3000+ cities
+* 72% of the randomly selected cities are in the northern hemisphere.

-which represent a 1% sample of the 202,000 cities with collectable data available through openweathermap.org,

 #### Environment Setup